-What makes an omelet super fluffy?
+What makes a corn omelet super fluffy?

 There are two things that make an omelet fluffy – separating the eggs and whipping the egg whites until medium stiff peaks form.
 To keep an omelet light and fluffy, do not add vegetables or meats to the egg mixture before cooking.
 Make sure your fillings are cooked and add them to the omelet when it is almost done cooking and just before folding.

-Why is my omelet rubbery?
+Why is my egg omelet rubbery?

 If your omelet is dry and rubbery it is because you overcooked the eggs.